Sofia Hayat

-Sofia Hayat is singer, actress and television personality.
-She participated in Bigg Boss 7 in 2013.
+Sofia Hayat is an English singer, actress and television personality known for her appearances in Indian television and cinema.
+She participated in Bigg Boss 7, the Indian version of Big Brother, in 2013.

+Early and personal life

+Sofia Hayat was born to Muslim parents and raised in Gravesend, Kent in 1974.
+She is of Pakistani and Indian heritage and pursued a degree in performing arts from the University of Brighton.

+In her autobiography Dishonoured: How I Escaped An Arranged Marriage And Survived An Honour Killing To Become A Star (2009; John Blake Publishing Ltd.) she discusses her troubled relationship with her conservative family including a forced arranged marriage in Pakistan and how she escaped it (including a subsequent planned honour killing) to begin a career in entertainment.

+She married Romanian Vlad Stanescu in April 2017 but they separated after a year.
+Hayat claimed that he had tried to scam her out of her London property.

 Media career

 In July 2012, Hayat was named the new "Curvy Icon" by Vogue Italia.
-In September 2013, Hayat named on the FHM sexiest women in the world list in position 81.
+In September 2013, Hayat was named on the FHM sexiest women in the world list, in position 81.

 She was a contestant on Bigg Boss 7 in 2013.
 She entered as a wild card entry but got evicted on 12th week on 8 December 2013 (Day 84).

-Published her autobiography "Dishonoured : How I Escaped An Arranged Marriage And Survived An Honour Killing To Become A Star" with publishing house John Blake Publishing Ltd.

-Released 2 albums, one called Dishonour and the other called Wisdom of The Mother.
+She has released two music albums, Dishonour and Wisdom of The Mother.